 A clerk of works has been appointed for the above contract.
-His name is [insert name] and he is experienced in work of this type.
+His/Her name is [insert name] and they are experienced in work of this type.
 I hope that you will build up a successful relationship over the coming months.

 The clerk of works will be on site during the whole/part of the week only [delete as appropriate].
-His duties are as laid down in the contract clause 12 [substitute '3.10' when using IFC 98, '4' when using GC/Works/1 (1998) or 'specification' as appropriate].
-I hope it will be helpful if I emphasise that he is acting as an inspector of materials and workmanship; he is not empowered to issue instructions.
-Although I expect that he will be ready to give his opinion, if requested, on any points which may arise during construction, the responsibility for carrying out the Works in accordance with the contract remains yours.
+The clerk of work's duties are as laid down in the contract clause 3.4 [substitute '3.3' when using IC or ICD, '4' when using GC/Works/1 (1998), 'specification' or 'Employer's Requirements' as appropriate].
+I hope it will be helpful if I emphasise that the clerk of works is acting as an inspector of materials and workmanship and not empowered to issue instructions.
+Although I expect that the clerk of works will be ready to give an opinion, if requested, on any points which may arise during construction, the responsibility for carrying out the Works in accordance with the contract remains yours.
 Please note especially that the clerk of works is in no way a substitute for your own supervisory staff.
-The clerk of works owes his duty to the employer although he is under my direction.
+The clerk of works owes a duty to the employer although under my direction.

-I have informed him that he must not make any marks on the Works to indicate defective materials, because I know this can be a source of annoyance.
+I have informed the clerk of works not to make any marks on the Works to indicate defective materials, because I know this can be a source of annoyance.
 No snagging lists will be issued.
 This should remove any misunderstandings regarding the extent of defective work.
-If the clerk of works notices any workmanship or materials not in accordance with the contract, he will point it out on site, note it in his diary and report it to me.
+Any workmanship or materials found not to be in accordance with the contract will be noted in the clerk of work's site diary.
+It will be pointed it out on site and reported to me.
 I trust that it will be unnecessary for me to issue specific instructions regarding such matters.
 The failure of the clerk of works to notice defective work does not, of course, affect your own obligations under the contract.